This article is about how to increase wifi speed in laptops. The best ways to increase your WiFi internet speed.

 Is There A Problem With Your WiFi?

-Let’s look at some potential issues you might be facing with your current WiFi router?
+Let’s look at some potential issues you might be facing with your current WiFi router.
+A WiFi router normally just works, but see below for potential problems.

 Why is my WiFi not working?